atsushieno/compose-audio-controls/README.md

 # Compose Audio Controls

-It is a repository for Jetpack Compose (and Compose for Multiplatform) widgets for audio apps.

-Currently we only have Knob control.
+It is a repository for Jetpack Compose / Compose for Multiplatform widgets for audio apps.
+Well, actually currently we only have `ImageStripKnob` control.